awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 Based on the value of the `User-Agent` header, CloudFront sets the value of these headers to `true` or `false` before forwarding the request to your origin\.
 If a device falls into more than one category, more than one value might be `true`\.
 For example, for some tablet devices, CloudFront might set both `CloudFront-Is-Mobile-Viewer` and `CloudFront-Is-Tablet-Viewer` to `true`\.

-## Configuring CloudFront to Cache Objects Based on the Language of the Viewer<a name="header-caching-web-language"></a>
+## Configuring Caching Based on the Language of the Viewer<a name="header-caching-web-language"></a>

 If you want CloudFront to cache different versions of your objects based on the language specified in the request, program your application to include the language in the `Accept-Language` header, and configure CloudFront to forward the `Accept-Language` header to your origin\.

-## Configuring CloudFront to Cache Objects Based on the Location of the Viewer<a name="header-caching-web-location"></a>
+## Configuring Caching Based on the Location of the Viewer<a name="header-caching-web-location"></a>

 If you want CloudFront to cache different versions of your objects based on the country that the request came from, configure CloudFront to forward the `CloudFront-Viewer-Country` header to your origin\.
 CloudFront automatically converts the IP address that the request came from into a two\-letter country code\.
 For an easy\-to\-use list of country codes, sortable by code and by country name, see the Wikipedia entry [ISO 3166\-1 alpha\-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)\.

-## Configuring CloudFront to Cache Objects Based on the Protocol of the Request<a name="header-caching-web-protocol"></a>
+## Configuring Caching Based on the Protocol of the Request<a name="header-caching-web-protocol"></a>

 If you want CloudFront to cache different versions of your objects based on the protocol of the request, HTTP or HTTPS, configure CloudFront to forward the `CloudFront-Forwarded-Proto` header to your origin\.

+## Configuring Caching For Compressed Files<a name="header-caching-web-compressed"></a>

+If your origin supports Brotli compression, you can whitelist the `Accept-Encoding` header and cache based on the header\.
+You should configure caching based on `Accept-Encoding` only if your origin serves different content based on the header\.

 ## How Caching Based on Headers Affects Performance<a name="header-caching-web-performance"></a>